Medically Reviewed By | Dr. Kate Panawash, PT, NCS, DPT

 Do you often find that you are in pain at the end of the day, particularly in your back, neck, or shoulders?
 This is extremely common amongst office workers, those who do physical jobs, and anyone who has to stand or sit in one position for a long period of time.
 If this experience sounds familiar, your posture may be the problem.

 Posture refers to the ways you hold your body while standing, sitting, or moving.
-Good posture involves maintaining balance and alignment between various parts of your body including your head, neck, spine, and limbs, while poor posture often involves slouching, hunching over, or otherwise holding your body in a way that puts extra strain on your muscles and joints.
+Good posture involves maintaining balance and alignment between various parts of your body, including your head, neck, spine, and limbs; while slouching, hunching over, or otherwise holding your body in a way that puts extra strain on your muscles and joints are often viewed as poor posture.
+Katelyn Panawash, Doctor of Physical Therapy (DPT) and Board Certified Neurologic Clinical Specialist (NCS), stresses that no one position is strictly bad: “Your body is resilient.
+What’s important is making sure to regularly move your body into new positions to avoid causing significant discomfort or putting extra strain on certain areas without giving them a break.”

 Good posture is not just about how you look.
 It can also have a significant impact on your health and wellbeing.
 Read on to learn just some of the reasons you might want to improve your posture… and how to do it!